nickabattista/IB2d/README.md

 --> We have released a semi-automatic meshing tool, <a href="https://github.com/dmsenter89/MeshmerizeMe"> MeshmerizeMe </a>, to help discretize Lagrangian geometries.
 More information can be found in our software release paper:

-<p style="margin-left:10%; margin-right:10%;"> D.M.
+<p style="margin-left:50px; margin-right:50px;">D.M.
 Senter, D.R.
 Douglas, W.C.
 Strickland, S. Thomas, A. Talkington, L.A.
 Miller, N.A.
-Battista, A Semi-Automated Finite Difference Mesh Creation Method for Use with Immersed Boundary Software IB2d and IBAMR, Bioinspiration and Biomimetics 16(1): 016008 (2021) </p>
+Battista, A Semi-Automated Finite Difference Mesh Creation Method for Use with Immersed Boundary Software IB2d and IBAMR, Bioinspiration and Biomimetics 16(1): 016008 (2021)</p>

 --> The MATLAB plotting routine is incompatible with MATLAB R2020a and R2020b.
 If you run into this issue, please consider visualizing the .vtk data with VisIt or ParaView instead.